 9. Tonto Natural Bridge State Park – Payson, AZ

 Tucked away in a tiny valley in Payson, Ariz., surrounded by a forest of pine trees, Tonto Natural Bridge State Park has been in the making for thousands of years.
 It is believed to be the largest natural travertine bridge in the world.
 The bridge stands 183 feet high over a 400-foot long tunnel that measures 150 feet at its widest point.

 A short stroll will bring you down to the river, so you can catch a view of the bridge above you.

 Cool down by swimming in Pine Creek downstream from the bridge, but there is no lifeguard on duty, so swim at your own risk.
-Back at the top where the parking area is you’ll find a park visitor center in the historic Goodfellow Lodge that has interpretive exhibits on the bridge, the lodge and prehistoric inhabitants of the area.
-There’s also a park store.
-Built in 1927, the lodge itself can be rented out to groups.
-There are 10 bedrooms, a kitchen and communal bathrooms. azstateparks.com/tonto
+Back at the top where the parking area is you’ll find a park visitor center in the historic Goodfellow Lodge that has interpretive exhibits on the bridge, the lodge and prehistoric inhabitants of the area. azstateparks.com/tonto

 10. Lost Dutchman State Park

 Get a rare insider’s view of the Superstition Mountains when you hike on easy to difficult trails through this corner of the Sonoran Desert.
 It’s just 40 miles east of Phoenix.
-Bring lots of water, start really early as summer temps can exceed 100 and wear sturdy shoes. azstateparks.com/lost-dutchman
+Bring a lot of water, start really early as summer temps often exceed 100 degrees and wear sturdy shoes. azstateparks.com/lost-dutchman